cmcmicrosystems/Tenstorrent-Grayskull-e150-Accelerator/README.md

 # Getting Started with Tenstorrent Grayskull e150 Accelerator
+The e150 DevKit is an introductory inference-only hardware kit coupled with two distinct software approaches: TT-Buda (top-down approach) and TT-Metalium (bottom-up approach).
+This combination provides a foundational platform for AI experimentation and development.

 To start using the Tenstorrent Grayskull™ e150 Accelerator, follow these steps:

 ## 1. Download and Install CADPass: